Life Transitions Therapy in Baltimore

 Licensed social worker in Baltimore

-Cassie works with individuals struggling with major life changes, including career shifts, moves, and losses.
+Cassie works with individuals struggling with major life changes, including career changes, moves, and losses.
 She brings a direct approach that helps clients identify concrete steps forward.
 Cassie helps clients break down overwhelming changes into manageable steps and build momentum.

 Elise Swanekamp, LGPC